 The Ping Identity Certified Professional - PingFederate certification measures the candidate’s ability to describe how to perform basic installation and configuration tasks.

-This exam covers the following knowledge about PingFederate version 9:
+This exam covers the following knowledge about PingFederate version 10 or later:

 o Describe the basic features and functionality of the product, and highlight the main use cases.